Why is everyone staring at your feet? Dress sneakers for men are stylish now, right?

 Fear not, gentlemen.
 If you're thinking of taking the dress sneaker plunge, I've got the info you need.

-Dress sneakers are outrageously popular right now, and with good reason.
+Dress sneakers for men are outrageously popular right now, and with good reason.
 Who wouldn't want to mix the comfort and casual charm of sneakers with the power and distinction of dress shoes?

 The trouble is, they're a very new phenomenon, so most men don't know the rules.